 (2) Component services or activities that are designed to enhance family functioning and/or modify the youth's behavior with the goal of developing socially appropriate behavior and may include counseling, intervention therapy and residential and medical services if included as an integral but subordinate part of the services.

-(VV) "Substance abuse services" means:
+(YY) "Substance abuse services" means:

 (1) Services or activities that are primarily designed to deter, reduce, or eliminate substance abuse or chemical dependency.
 Except for initial detoxification services, medical and residential services may be included but only as an integral but subordinate part of the service.